 - High school transcript showing graduation date.

 - If you have attended college; plesae submit the following:

 - Official transcripts from each school attended.

 - ACT or SAT scores may possibly be required; NOT required if you have already earned a bachelor’s degree.

 - High school transcript; may possibly be required.

 NOTE: We recommend that you submit your online application and all necessary documentation (transcript, application fee, etc) prior to July 1.

 - You will receive an email of acceptance when you are officially admitted to Mississippi State University.

-- Every new student must register for Online Orientation.
+- Every new student must register for Distance@State Orientation.
 Students must complete online orientation in order to be released for registration by their advisor.

 - Textbooks are available 2 to 3 weeks prior to the start of classes, and can be ordered through Barnes & Noble At MSU.